 C Company, 75th Rangers (temporarily attached to the 173rd Airborne) also moved to Tuy Hoa and began long range recon (LRRP) patrols in the Hub area to the northwest, a long-time haven for the VC and NVA.
 (Since early1968 the 134th had also been working with other LRRPs from the 173rd).
 C/75th Rangers specifically asked for the 134th to support their operations and the commander of the Rangers later stated that they had never received finer support than they did from the 134th.

 On November 6, a Demon ship flying in the Tuy Hoa valley overheard 2 gunships from the 238th AWC talk about spotting a small group of four NVA on a trail near the river escorting 3 Vietnamese prisoners who were bound together with ropes.
 CW2 Cary Mendelsohn, the AC, volunteered to go down and check things out if the gunships provided cover and put a few rockets close by to scatter the NVA.
 The Gunrunners agreed and CW2 Mendelsohn descended to survey the terrain.
 His crewchief and gunner engaged the NVA with M-60 machine gun fire and wounded all 4 of them.
 They landed nearby and the CE and gunner jumped out, chased the NVA down and disarmed them.
 They then rounded up the prisoners and brought all 7 back to the aircraft.
 The wounded NVA and the 3 very happy prisoners were turned over to the ARVNs at the Tuy Hoa North ARVN compound.
 The crew never did find out who the prisoners were or the story behind this incident.
-CW2 Mendelsohn received a DFC for this action, the CE and gunner a Bronze Star with V and the copilot an Air Medal with V.
+CW2 Mendelsohn received a DFC for this action, the CE, Kenneth Snell, and gunner last name Gach, a Bronze Star with V and the copilot an Air Medal with V.

 Many remember a notable event